Table of Contents

 We exchange students were not very well prepared for our Vappu picnic.
 We amassed a good number of bottles of alcohol, but forgot to give the same attention to food.
 Fortunately, not only did our Finnish friends help out, but during Vappu several vending stalls popped up in the parks selling sausages and other food that goes well with alcohol.

 Vappu in Helsinki

 On the Eve of Vappu (April 30) in Helsinki most people hang out between Esplanad park and the main square Kauppatori, around the harbor area and on the Senaatintori Square.

 Otherwise the plan of action is more or less similar as in Turku.
 At 6pm, Havis Amanda, Helsinki’s nude female statue on top of a fountain, receives her oversized white graduation cap.
 Since the fountain is fully operational at the time of the capping, several students don’t hesitate to go for a swim, no matter the temperature.

-May 1 belongs to picnics and performances so you’ll want to hang out in Kaivopuisto park (called also Kaivairi by locals) and by the sea in Ullanlinna area – with your picnic blanket, plentiful snacks and drinks, and warm clothing.
+May 1 belongs to picnics and performances so you’ll want to hang out in Kaivopuisto park (called also Kaivari by locals) and by the sea in Ullanlinna area – with your picnic blanket, plentiful snacks and drinks, and warm clothing.

 Where to stay during Vappu

 I assume you’re visiting Finland this time of year in order to experience the true spirit of Vappu.
 Thus, you want to be near where most celebrations are happening.
 Here are the best hotels and hostels to stay in Helsinki and Turku during Vappu:

 In Helsinki, the following hotels often have special rates for Vappu and are centrally located: